That's My Boy

 Story & Plot Summary: That's My Boy

-Quick Plot Summary: That's My Boy is a Comedy film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2012, That's My Boy is a Comedy film directed by Sean Anders.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Adam Sandler.

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 While in his teens, Donny fathered a son, Todd, and raised him as a single parent up until Todd's 18th birthday.
 Now, after not seeing each other for years, Todd's world comes crashing down when Donny resurfaces just before Todd's wedding.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure